opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ### Wait, why's my array being coerced?

-Let's sidestep this nonsense by defining the arguments beforehand.
+I wasn't able to get either line break methods working so let's sidestep this nonsense by defining the arguments beforehand.

 ```powershell
 # You can define arrays like this: